itenium-be/Competence-Center/_data/README.md

   # Filenames should not contain spaces or other special characters (use dashes)
   # There should be either a video or an image to be used as the cover image.
   # If there is no video and no image: use the "best" picture from the gallery.
+  # Ensure that if an image is removed later, the corresponding file is also deleted.
   image: "/assets/images-events/dont-make-me-think.jpg"
   gallery:
     - "img1"